-4. Where a board is required to provide an IEP for a student under this order, the board of Edial Ebookhon Generals.
-A Manual of 1 Generals, 1 Rodebones and Goldelines
+4. Where a board is required to provide an IEP for a student under this order, the board

-- (a) must ensure that the IEP is reviewed at least once each school year following the year the IEP is developed and, where necessary, it is revised, or cancelled, and - (b) must offer a parent of the student, and where appropriate, the student the opportunity to be consulted about the preparation of an IEP.
+(a) must ensure that the IEP is reviewed at least once each school year following the year the IEP is developed and, where necessary, it is revised, or cancelled, and

+(b) must offer a parent of the student, and where appropriate, the student the opportunity to be consulted about the preparation of an IEP.